This is when someone attempts to kill themselves

 Live Action TV

-- Similar to the X-Files example, Michael from LOST attempted suicide at least twice, but the island wouldn't allow him to die until he had redeemed himself for his actions in season 2.
+- Michael from LOST attempted suicide at least twice, but the island wouldn't allow him to die until he had redeemed himself for his actions in season 2.

 - The Twilight Zone Classic episode "Escape Clause".
 A man makes a Deal with the Devil for immortality, and tests the pact by trying to commit suicide.
 Eventually he starts doing so for money by threatening to sue companies for accidents he caused.